§ 1 General

 § 2 Description of services, tele-therapeutic aftercare

-(1) The Provider shall provide an account for Caspar for registered patients (hereinafter "Patient" or "Participant").
-The establishment of an account is carried out by the supervising medical institution according to the specifications of § 3 of these General Terms and Conditions.
+(1) The Provider provides a CASPAR user account for registered patients.
+The setting up of a user account is carried out by the supervising medical institution according to the specifications of § 3 of these General Terms and Conditions.

-(2) Via Caspar, therapies can be supervised, carried out and continued online.
-Caspar enables participants to continue to train their once learned exercises according to the instructions of a therapist, independent of their availability in terms of time and place, and thus to perpetuate them.
-It is also used for communication between patients and therapists and for documentation by the therapists.
+(2) Via CASPAR, therapies can be supervised, carried out and continued online.
+CASPAR enables the participants to continue to train their once learned exercises according to the instructions of a therapist, independent of their availability in terms of time and place, and thus to perpetuate them.
+In addition, CASPAR is used for communication between patients and therapists and for documentation by therapists.

-(4) In the case of tele-therapeutic follow-up, Caspar will accompany each participant individually through the therapies created by the therapist.
-The supervising therapists, who can be provided by the provider at the request of the medical facility, accompany the participant during the tele-therapeutic follow-up, answer questions and provide exercise feedback, adjust the exercise plans if necessary, monitor the therapy goal and motivate the participant to perform the exercises.
-The participant's development is monitored on an interdisciplinary and multicenter basis through the transmission of findings, medical history, and screening information, as well as through regular exchanges between the medical facility and the provider.
+(4) In case of tele-therapeutic follow-up CASPAR accompanies each participant individually through the therapies created by the therapist.
+The supervising therapists, who can be provided by the Provider at the request of the medical facility, accompany the participant during the tele-therapeutic follow-up, answer questions and provide exercise feedback, adjust the exercise plans if necessary, monitor the therapy goal and motivate the participant to perform the exercises.
+The participant's progress is monitored on an interdisciplinary and multicenter basis through the transmission of findings, medical history, and screening information, as well as through regular exchanges between the medical facility and the provider.

-(5) After completion of the tele-therapeutic follow-up, a final report will be made available by the Provider for the primary care physician, if required, and if the Participant has given consent.
+(5) After completion of the tele-therapeutic follow-up, a final report is provided by the provider for the primary care physician if required and in accordance with the participant's available declaration of consent.

-(1) In order to use Caspar as a patient, after creation of a user account by the medical institution, the establishment of this individual user account by the patient is required.
-The obligation to create the user account by patients does not apply if the use of Caspar for the patient is exercised only via a QR code (unique registration code).
-Only medical institutions or physicians and therapists employed by them who cooperate with the Provider and have their own account can create a patient account for the patient.
+(1) In order to be able to use CASPAR as a patient, after creation of a user account by the medical institution, the establishment of this individual user account by the patient is required.
+The obligation to create the user account by patients does not apply if the use of Caspar for the patient is only exercised via a QR code (one-time registration code).
+Only medical institutions or physicians and therapists employed by them who cooperate with the Provider and have their own clinic or therapist user account can create a user account for the Patient.

-(2) The medical facility, possibly through the physicians and therapists employed there, has created an account as part of the medical treatment plan for the respective patient in Caspar, which may contain the following information:
+(2) The medical facility, if applicable through the physicians and therapists employed there, has created its own user account within the framework of the medical treatment concept for the respective patient in CASPAR, which basically contains the following information: